SimsarSE/simsarSE.github.io/README.md

     2. Seller rate for buyer's reliability and communication
 5. Other users see the rating in user's profile page
 6. Rating done

+### Use Case Of Reporting System

+1. User open the user's profile who complaines
+2. User click the report button
+3. Open the report page
+4. Choose the report reason and fill the text and upload the file for evidence
+5. Report go the sytem
+6. System admin evaluate the report